• China Aluminum foil with the leading supplier and high-quality System 1

 Aluminum sheeting also comes in different thicknesses.
 In the manufacturing process, pre-treated aluminum ingots are passed through heavy rolls under massive amounts of pressure.
 The more pressure that is applied, the thinner and longer the aluminum becomes.
 Aluminum ingots can pass through many series of rollers to achieve their required gage, or thickness.
 Aluminum sheeting of any grade or alloy can extend from 0.006 inches to 0.080 inches thick.
 Any gage that is thinner than a gage of 0.006 is considered to be aluminum foil; whereas anything thicker than 0.080 is considered to be a metal plate.

-Q:Are aluminum coils suitable for heat sinks?
+Q:Are aluminum coils suitable for decorative applications?

 1. Manufacturer Overview